jeffcatania/cuddle-o-tron-cdk/README.md

 - GitHub action for CI.

 ## TODO
-* Write integration tests for each stage of the pipeline
+* Write integration tests for each stage of the pipeline.
 * Refactor Email Reminder Construct file to seperate files.
+* Add CD to GitHub Action.
 * Migrate Lambda code from Python to Typescript for consistency.
 Include unit tests.
 * Add code generators for new initializing new constructs, s3, and lambdas.
 (I like hygen)
 * Templatize this whole codebase for use in future projects.